autoplot/documentation/docs/vap_files.md

 .vap which loads data from several servers for a day.
 It is common to tell Autoplot to load this vap but for another day.
 For example, if the vap file is http://autoplot.org/data/autoplot.vap then http://autoplot.org/data/autoplot.vap?timerange=2000-01-12 will load the same data but for 2000-01-12.
-Note the File&raar;"Open Vap File" has a gui control to pick a different time.
+Note the File&rarr;"Open Vap File" has a gui control to pick a different time.

 # saving .vap files